Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-Even with the domination of LED, plasma, and LCD displays, there are still a whole lot of cathode ray tubes (CRTs) on the job.
+Even with the domination of LED, plasma, and LCD displays, there are still cathode ray tubes (CRTs) on the job.
 Hobbyists workbenches are filled with them for sure, but design and manufacturing facilities still have huge inventories of test equipment with CRTs, and a lot of computer equipment on the production line with CRTs sitting in racks.
 LED, LCD, and plasma displays all have their own claims to genius on the part of their designers, but cathode ray tube designers - and the designers of the driver circuits - deserve special recognition.
 Consider the physics and materials involved: glass, phosphor, magnetics, thermonics, electrostatics and electrodynamics, relativity (electrons traveling at relativistic speeds gain mass, requiring stronger deflection fields).
 This article from the February 1955 edition of Popular Electronics provides a look into the CRT from a layman's perspective.

 See also How the Cathode-Ray Tube Works, Picture Tubes, TV X-Rays, TV X-Rays Are Back.